 Pelamis Wave Power

-In 2004, Pelamis Wave Power demonstrated their first full-scale prototype, the P1, at EMEC’s wave test site at Billia Croo.
+In 2004, Pelamis Wave Power demonstrated its first full-scale prototype, the P1, at EMEC’s wave test site at Billia Croo.
 The device was 120m long, 3.5m in diameter and comprised four tube sections.

 The P2 comprised five connected sections which flex and bend in the waves.
-This movement is harnessed by hydraulic rams at the joints which in turn drive electrical generators located inside the device.
-The device is 180m long, four metres in diameter and weighs approximately 1,350 tonnes.
+This movement was harnessed by hydraulic rams at the joints which in turn drove electrical generators located inside the device.
+The device measured 180m long, four metres in diameter and was approximately 1,350 tonnes.

 The first P2 machine, P2-001, was ordered by E.ON UK in 2009: the world’s first wave power machine to be purchased by a utility company.
 Arriving in Orkney in July 2010, the 750 kW P2 machine was installed at the Billia Croo wave test site for the first time in October 2010.
 Following a three-year testing programme, the P2-001 returned to the ownership of Pelamis Wave Power, for continued demonstration alongside the ScottishPower Renewables owned P2-002.

 The testing or ‘work-up’ programme deployed by Pelamis was structured through a series of weather states, each with progressively higher wave heights.
 This approach allowed progressive management of risk for the technology and the ability to find and handle any unexpected technical issues as they arised.
 Inspection and maintenance work was carried out at Lyness, where the machine was located when not at the wave test site.